About Us

 Letter from the founder

-After leading a studio for nearly a decade, guiding hundreds through teacher trainings, written a book and traveling as a speaker, one truth has become clear: people are craving genuine connection.
-Yoga gives us a path to that—body, mind, and soul.
+After leading a studio for nearly a decade, guiding hundreds through teacher trainings, writing a book and traveling as a speaker, one truth has become clear: people are craving genuine connection.
+Yoga gives us a path to that.
 My vision for the Denver Yoga Summit is simple: to unite this incredible Denver yoga community, celebrate the wisdom of yoga, and create something that makes a lasting impact on people’s lives.

 In love and gratitude,